AdhamSamehA/Outbound-Phone-GPT/README.md

 `/make-call`

 Initiates an outbound call.
 Can accept a JSON with a custom 'welcome_message'.
+If you send an empty JSON, make sure that a `default-starter.wav` file exists within your audio files directory.
 ``` json
 {}  // For default welcome message
 {"welcome_message": "Hello, this is Myra from Escade Networks."}